 City Climb NYC

-City Climb NYC is a brand new experience at the Edge (it opened in November 2021).
+City Climb NYC is a relatively new experience at the Edge (it opened in November 2021).
 While wearing a harness, you will climb the outside of the skyscraper to The Apex, the highest outdoor observation deck not only in New York City, but the entire Western Hemisphere.
 From here, enjoy the spectacular view, or, for a bigger thrill, lean far out over the edge and peer down to the city streets below.

 We did this in November 2021 and I have to say it’s pretty awesome.
 To stand on the platform and gaze out over Manhattan, with no walls and no glass, is epic.
 In my opinion, it is the best viewpoint in the city, beating even the brand new SUMMIT One Vanderbilt experience.